Fast community detection by SCORE: Introduction

+The profile likelihood (PL) approach is a well-known method for community detection \cite{BickelChen2009,KarrerNewman2011,Zhaoetal}.
+The method was first proposed by Karrer and Newman \cite{KarrerNewman2011} and was later carefully analyzed by Zhao et al. \cite{Zhaoetal}; see \cite{Zhaoetal}, equation~(2.3), for details.

-In principle, modularity methods are computationally NP-hard \cite{BickelChen2009}, as it searches exhaustively over all possible community partitions, and pick the one that optimizes the so-called modularity functional.
-To mitigate this difficulty, many heuristic algorithms are proposed to approximate the theoretic optimizer.
-In particular, Zhao {\it et al}. \cite{Zhaoetal} proposes a heuristic algorithm of this type which they call the {\it tabu algorithm}.
+In principle, PL is computationally NP-hard \cite{BickelChen2009} (and so are many modularity methods; see, e.g., \cite{Zhaoetal}), as it searches exhaustively over all possible community partitions, and pick the one that optimizes the so-called functional of profile likelihood.
+To mitigate this difficulty, many heuristic algorithms are proposed to approximate the theoretic optimizer, among which is the so-called \textit{tabu algorithm}~\cite{Zhaoetal}.

-Compared to the SCORE and the classical spectral approaches, the tabu algorithm is computationally much more expensive, and is increasingly so when the size or complexity of the network increases.
-The tabu algorithm is also relatively unstable: like most modularity methods, the tabu algorithm depends on the initial guess of the community partition, and the algorithm may not converge to the true partition with a ``bad" initial guess.
-In theory, the instability can be alleviated by increasing the number of searches, but this is at the expense of substantially longer computational time.
+We have compared SCORE with the PL (implemented with the tabu search; the code is generously shared by authors of \cite{Zhaoetal}).
+In comparison, PL is computationally much more expensive, and is increasingly so when the size or complexity of the network increases.
+The algorithm is also relatively unstable: it depends on the initial guess of the community partition, so it may not converge to the true partition with a ``bad'' starting point.
+The instability can be alleviated by increasing the number of searches, but that is at the expense of substantially longer computational time.

-The performance of the tabu algorithm for the karate network and web blogs network is illustrated in Figure \ref{fig:hist1} (left: karate; right: web blogs), where for each network, the histogram is based on $100$ independent repetitions (the error rates are random for each depends on the initial guess of the community partition, generated randomly).
+The error rates of PL for two data sets are illustrated in Figure~\ref{fighist1} (left: karate; right: web blogs), in terms of the histograms based on $100$ independent repetitions (the error rates are random for they depend on the initial guess of the community partition, generated randomly).